 Generally, indirect influences are often soft and passive in nature.
 This is in direct contrast to direct influences

 Direct influences are more proactive and sometimes aggressive in nature.
 Examples include giving directions and or information.
 In each case, the teacher is clearly in control and trying to lead the class.

 Other types of direct influences include criticism.
 Criticism can be of student behavior or of the response of a student.
 This is clearly sending a message to the student and perhaps the class about what are acceptable actions in discussions.

 When students talk it is usually to give a specific or open-ended response.
 A specific response is one in which there is only one answer.
 An open-ended response can have a multitude of answers.

 Students can also respond with silence.
 This can happen as a result of the inability to express oneself or not understanding the question.
 Confusion happens when students are all speaking at the same time.

-Communication in the classroom can show itself in many different.
-The insights provided hear give examples of the various forms of communication that can happen in a language classroom.
+Communication in the classroom can show itself in many different ways.
+The insights provided here give examples of the various forms of communication that can happen in a language classroom.